Drive sales on autopilot with ecommerce-focused features

 A thumbnail image is a smaller version of a larger image, often used as a placeholder to represent the full-sized version.
 Thumbnails are square, cropped, and suitable for product galleries, shopping carts, and widgets.

 By default, a WooCommerce thumbnail size is set to 300 pixels wide.
 However, the store owner can customize it depending on usage.
+Similarly, by default, the gallery thumbnail is set to 100 pixels x 100 pixels.

 Take a look at these thumbnails from Etsy.
 They are small yet clear enough to entice visitors to click and explore the full product pages.